What kind of applications does it decide?

 Councillors may decide to inspect a site themselves before making a decision.
 This enables them to gain first hand knowledge of the site and the surrounding area and to assess concerns which may have been expressed in response to an application.
 There is no discussion of the merits of a plan during the site visit.
 Applicants will be advised of the arrangements, but neither they nor any objectors will be allowed to address members at the site visit.
 (Ongoing strict social distancing rules apply).

 Applications are decided by a majority of votes, or if the voting is equal, on the casting vote of the chair.
 Permission may be granted, with or without conditions, or refused.
 When attaching conditions or refusing an application, reasons have to be stated.
 If these are not included in the officer’s report (if the decision is at variance with the recommendation) they will be stated at the meeting before the decision.

-A public record of the decisions taken is available in the form of a formal minute, normally within a week of the meeting.
+A public record of the decisions taken is available in the form of formal minutes, as soon as possible after the meeting.

 For details of forthcoming planning committee meetings and venues, or details of the Code of Practice, please contact Democratic Services on (01724) 296236 or the Development Control team (Church Square House, 30-40 High Street, Scunthorpe, DN15 6NL) (01724) 297420.